jmcolon95/Final_project/README.md

 **If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?**
 -------------------------------------------------
 I would like to rework the Systems design document, due to just wanting to work on the diagrams and get more practice on them.
-I wanna do more sequence diagrams to understand the connection process a little better and make sure I can see the process from the differrent classes in this type of way.
-In improving the sequence diagram, I would like to make sure to add more information on the the payment process and move those parts around a little more to make sure it makes better sense.
+I wanna do more UML use case diagrams to understand the connection process a little better and make sure I can see the process from the differrent actors in this type of way.
+In improving the UML use case diagrams, I need to find a balance of what to show with this design, because I feel like I tend to show too much or too little.

 **How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?**
 -------------------------------------------------